 At our hospital in Columbus, we emphasize that it is important that you do not blame yourself and to seek outside help where possible.
 Talk to medical professionals for tips on how to talk to your loved one and help manage some of their symptoms.
 Reach out to caregiver and support groups and make sure to take some time for yourself.

 Why Seek Treatment at Our Hospital for Dementia in Columbus

 As the dementia progresses, individuals may begin to display changes in their normal behavior.
 This can range from inappropriate outbursts to wandering, experiencing hallucinations, and even violent behaviors.
 Additionally, everyday tasks such as eating, dressing, and bathing can become challenging.
 As memory deteriorates and the disease reaches the later stages, individuals are going to need around the clock care.
 It is also common for those who have been diagnosed with dementia to have other mental health or medical concerns.

-If you or a loved one has been diagnosed with dementia, an inpatient treatment program can be one of the most effective ways you can get the treatment you needs to get symptoms under control while also treating any other co-occurring disorders.
+If you or a loved one has been diagnosed with dementia, an inpatient treatment center can be one of the most effective ways you can get the treatment you needs to get symptoms under control while also treating any other co-occurring disorders.
 Through psychotherapy you can explore any emotions surrounding your dementia and learn on how to cope on a daily basis.
 Additional methods such as group and family therapy, as well as medication management, can all be valuable for helping everyone involved in the care process learn more about dementia and learn how to establish daily routines.

 Our Philosophy and Benefits of Dementia Treatment

 At our hospital for dementia in Columbus, our philosophy centers on the understanding that our patients have a history of life experiences that have contributed to the person they have become.
 Their current psychosocial stressors and psychiatric diagnosis represent only a small part of who they are.
 Through a variety of modalities, our goal is to instill hope, progress, and a renewed sense of wellness for each one of our patients.